y10k/riser/README.md

 ### TLS Server

 With OpenSSL, the riser is able to provide a TLS server.
-To provide a TLS server you need a certificate and private key.
+To provide a TLS server you need a certificate and a private key.
 An example of a simple TLS server is as follows.

 ```ruby